foundations-fall-2016/session2/README.md

 ## Homework

-1. Continue the homework from last week - "Examine the provided homework samples for inspiration and try your hand at redesigning the page using the CSS techniques described in class"
+1. Continue the homework from last week ("Examine the provided homework samples for inspiration and try your hand at redesigning the page using the CSS techniques described in class).
+Add a JavaScript/CSS powered popover window to your page.

 1. Review the steps we used to create a tab navigation interface